 \subsection{Williamson matrices and sequences}

-We now give the background on Williamson matrices and their properties which is necessary to understand the remainder of the paper.
-The definition of Williamson matrices is motivated by the following theorem used for constructing Hadamard matrices by~\cite{williamson1944hadamard}:
+We now give the background on Williamson matrices and their properties that are necessary to understand the remainder of the paper.
+The definition of Williamson matrices is motivated by the following theorem used for constructing Hadamard matrices by~\cite{williamson1944hadamard}.

 \begin{theorem} Let\/ $n \in \N$ and let\/ $A$, $B$, $C$, $D \in \{\pm 1\}^{n\times n}$.
 Further, suppose that \begin{enumerate} \item $A$, $B$, $C$, and\/ $D$ are symmetric; \item $A$, $B$, $C$, and\/ $D$ commute pairwise (i.e., $AB=BA$, $AC=CA$, etc.); \item $A^2 + B^2 + C^2 + D^2 = 4nI_n$, where\/ $I_n$ is the identity matrix of order\/ $n$. \end{enumerate} Then